lowerpower/bolt/README.md

 This was built purely to be a client, as the majority of the WS clients available also contain servers and are very bloated.

-This is not the original version, this has been updated for modern reactphp and an updated API.
+This is not the original version, this has been updated to use latest reactphp and the API has been modified to be more consistant with modern reactphp.

 # Installation